 Fèis Rois is the administrative lead for the Highland Culture Collective, meaning that Fèis Rois has been awarded £300,000 by Creative Scotland.
 Fèis Rois views itself as an equal partner in this collaborative project, which also includes Highland Third Sector Interface, Eden Court, Highland Print Studio, Lyth Arts Centre and North Lands Creative.

-Working together, this group of organisations will offer 6 new full-time jobs in the Highlands.
+Working together, this group of organisations has offered 6 new full-time jobs to artists in the Highlands.

 Highland Culture Collective will respond to the impact of the pandemic on the environment and on the following communities of people: